beeware/briefcase/docs/reference/platforms/iOS/xcode.rst

 <https://github.com/beeware/mobile-forge>`__ (or similar tooling) to compile compatible
 wheels.

-You can then directly add the wheel file to the ``requires`` definition for your app, or put the wheel in a folder and add:
+You can then directly add the wheel file to the :attr:`requires` definition for your app, or put the wheel in a folder and add:

 .. code-block:: TOML